 Most state DAPT statutes have several common features.
 The statutes provide that the DAPT is irrevocable so that assets transferred to the trust may not be withdrawn by the trustmaker.
 The statutes also require at least one trustee to be either a state resident or a corporation doing business in the state.
 Some trust assets must be located or deposited in the state.
 The DAPT statutes, like their foreign counterparts, typically provide for a position of “trust protector” who is a person with power to veto the trustee’s decisions to make distributions if such distributions may be vulnerable to the trustmaker’s creditors.

-Alaska, Delaware, and Nevada are states with favorable domestic asset protection trust laws.
+Alaska, Delaware, Utah, and Nevada are states with favorable domestic asset protection trust laws.
 Of these three states, I prefer Utah’s domestic trust law which as updated in 2013 to compete favorably with other DAPT states.
 For example, in Utah the general statute of limitation for fraudulent transfers to the DAPT is four years, and there is a procedure by which a debtor can shorten the limitations time to only 120 days.
 In Alaska and Delaware, by contrast, a creditor has four years to challenge a fraudulent conveyance to their states’ DAPTs.
-Nevada law also has relatively flexible trustee provisions under which a settlor can appoint himself as trustee as long as there is a Utah co-trustee.
+Utah’s DAPT law law also has relatively flexible trustee provisions under which a trustmaker can appoint himself as trustee as long as there is a Utah co-trustee.
 The Utah trustee does not have to be a bank or trust company, but it can be any individual who resides in the state.
 The trustmaker as trustee can retain control of investments and trust distributions.

 There are possibilities to structure estate planning trusts in Florida to achieve asset protection.
 Although assets in the debtor’s own living trust, a form of self-settled trust, are not protected from the debtor’s creditors, a Florida resident may protect assets in a trust created by another person.
-There is authority from at least one Florida federal court that a debtor’s interest in a trust which the debtor forms or funds with his own non-exempt money will be protected from creditors if anyone other than the debtor is given control over trust assets.
+There is authority that a debtor’s interest in a trust which the debtor forms or funds with his own non-exempt money will be protected from creditors if anyone other than the debtor is given control over trust assets.
 Therefore, a properly drafted Florida trust may provide the trustmaker effective asset protection even though Florida has not enacted specific asset protection trust statutes.